Lowercase

 - Inputs:

-- Result: The action completes.
-A new variable named
+- Result: A variable named "standardized_email" will contain "[email protected]".

 - Inputs: